-Students can print out the lecture noteshells from Sakai.
+Students can print out the lecture noteshells from Sakai or the MAC 2233 homepage.
 You may also purchase a hard copy from Target Copy Center.
 This will make it easier to take notes and to participate in lecture.
-Within a day after class, completed lecture notes will be available on Sakai.
+Within a day after class, worked out solutions to the lecture examples will be available to copy on the door of Little 378, Monday through Friday from 8AM - 4:30PM.
+You may use your smart phone to take a picture of completed notes.

-Note: The lecture notes and other documents posted on Sakai are in PDF format which requires the Acrobat Reader.
+Note: The lecture notes and other documents posted on Sakai or the MAC 2233 home page are in PDF format which requires the Acrobat Reader.
 You may download the latest version through http://get.adobe.com/reader/.